NuGet/Home/proposed/2023/NuGetAudit-without-nuget.org-as-packageSource.md

 <!-- Explain the proposal as if it were already implemented and you're teaching it to another person. -->
 <!-- Introduce new concepts, functional designs with real life examples, and low-fidelity mockups or  pseudocode to show how this proposal would look. -->
 *NuGet.Config* files have a new section `<auditSources>` where the URL(s) of any additional sources can be specified, which will be used only to download a VDB, and will not be used for downloading packages.
+When there is at least one source in `auditSources`, NuGet should no longer use `packageSources` to get a VDB.

 For example, consider a developer at Contoso using a company-internal source as a single package source, and using nuget.org as an audit source: